mv5903/Discord-Bots/readme.md

 	* Displays the current time.
 * -random
 	* Generate a random number using the following scheme: "-random(min,max)int".
 Use "int" for integer, or "double" for decimal number.
+* -remove
+	* Remove connection permission from the @mention to the private voice channel, and disconnect from the voice channel if they are currently in it.
+Note: You must be the private voice channel owner in order to do this.
+* -rename
+	* Rename any voice channel within our friend group's channels.
+Granting the edit permission to the role would also allow creation and deletion of channels, so this was the best option for renaming.
+* -stock
+	* Gets stock info for a given symbol.
+Use -stockinfo to get the info you want; be sure to follow the format -stock[symbol]:[info] without the brackets.
 * -u
 	* Unmute all in a voice channel (Admins only).
 * -uptime